Corporation for Public Broadcasting: Second Trump administration

-Rescissions Act of 2025
+Rescissions Act of 2025 and subsequent disestablishment

 On June 3, President Trump filed a request for a rescission bill that included the congressional appropriation for the CPB.
 The next day, Office of Management and Budget Director Russell Vought testified before the House Appropriations Subcommittee on Financial Services and General Government on the rescission request and the administration's 2026 fiscal year budget request.
-Before the rescission request, PBS CEO Paula Kerger, NPR CEO Katherine Maher, and the CEO of Alaska Public Media testified on March 26 before the House Oversight Subcommittee on Delivering on Government Efficiency about the CPB appropriation, the journalistic standards and alleged bias of the organizations, and public broadcasting's educational programming and participation in emergency alert systems in rural areas.
-On June 6, House Majority Leader Steve Scalise introduced a rescission bill including the CPB appropriation in the House of Representatives.
+Before the rescission request, on March 26, PBS CEO Paula Kerger, NPR CEO Katherine Maher, and Alaska Public Media CEO Ed Ulman testified before the House Oversight Subcommittee on Delivering on Government Efficiency about CPB funding, the journalistic standards and alleged bias of the organizations, and public broadcasting's educational programming and participation in emergency alert systems in rural areas.
+On June 6, House Majority Leader Steve Scalise introduced a rescission bill in the House of Representatives, which included the appropriations for CPB.

 The House passed the bill on June 12 along party lines by a vote of 214 to 212.
 On June 25, Vought testified before the Senate Appropriations Committee on the rescission bill.
 The Senate received the House bill on July 10 and it was referred to the Appropriations and Budget Committees.
 On July 15, the Senate passed motions to discharge the House bill from the Appropriations and Budget Committees and to proceed to debate with Vice President JD Vance casting tie-breaking votes on each motion.
 In the morning of July 17, the Senate passed the bill by a vote of 51 to 48 and with an amendment, requiring the bill to be transmitted back to the House for a second vote.
 The House approved the amended bill after midnight on July 18 by a vote of 216 to 213.
 President Trump signed the bill into law on July 24.